TL;DR, the ranked summary

 #7.
 Direct SWIFT wire

 Cost: $25 to $50 per outbound wire from a US business bank account, plus correspondent and beneficiary-bank fees.
-FX markup at sending bank typically 2 to 5 percent.
+FX markup embedded in the rate at the sending bank typically runs 2 to 4 percent (Monito).

 Compliance scope: Pure money movement.
 No contract, no tax-form workflow, no audit trail beyond the wire record.